 Candice Louisa Daquin is of Sephardi French/Egyptian descent.
 Born in Europe, Daquin worked in publishing for The U.S., Embassy / Chamber of Commerce before immigrating to the American Southwest to study and become a Psychotherapist, where she has continued writing and editing.
 Prior to publishing her own poetry collections, Daquin regularly wrote for the poetry periodicals Rattle, SoFloPoJo (South Florida Poetry Journal) and The Northern Poetry Review.
 Aside from her Psychotherapy practice where she specializes in adults who were abused as children, Daquin is also Senior Editor at Indie Blu(e) Publishing, Writer-in-Residence for Borderless Journal, Editor of Poetry & Art with The Pine Cone Review and Editorial Partner, for Blackbird Press.

 Sayan Aich Bhowmik is Assistant Professor in the Department of English, Shirakole College, West Bengal.
-He is the co-editor of Plato’s Caves Online, a semi- academic space on literature, politics and art.
-He has recently published his debut collection of poems, I Will Come With A Lighthouse.
+His articles and reviews have been published in Outlook Magazine, The Dhaka Tribune, Cha to name a few places.
+His debut collection of poems, I Will Come With A Lighthouse came out in 2021.
 He is the founding editor of Parcham.
+He hopes to start working on his debut work of fiction soon.